-We are substantially dependent upon the success of marzeptacog alfa (activated) and CB 2679d/ISU 304.
+\ We are substantially dependent upon the success of MarzAA and DalcA.

-The failure of marzeptacog alfa (activated) or CB 2679d/ISU 304 to achieve successful clinical trial endpoints, or delays in clinical development, unanticipated adverse side effects or any other adverse developments or information related to marzeptacog alfa (activated) or CB 2679d/ISU 304 would significantly harm our business, its prospects and the value of the company's common stock.
-We expect to complete the Phase 2 portion of a Phase 2/3 subcutaneous dosing trial of marzeptacog alfa (activated) in individuals with hemophilia A and B inhibitors and to advance CB 2679d/ISU 304 into a Phase 2b study in 2018.
-In Cohort 6 of the Phase 1/2 subcutaneous dosing trial of CB 2679d/ISU 304, two patients developed neutralizing antibodies (nAbS) to CB 2679d/ISU 304.
-These antibodies bind to CB 2679d/ISU 304 and furin, a manufacturing constituent, but not to wildtype Factor IX.
+The failure of MarzAA or DalcA to achieve successful clinical trial endpoints, delays in clinical development, unanticipated adverse side effects, the cessation of clinical development or any other adverse developments or information related to MarzAA or DalcA would significantly harm our business, its prospects and the value of the company's common stock.
+We expect to complete enrollment of the Phase 2 portion of a Phase 2/3 subcutaneous dosing trial of MarzAA in individuals with hemophilia A and B inhibitors this year.
+We may also advance DalcA into a Phase 2b study, although there is no assurance we will do so.
+In Cohort 6 of the Phase 1/2 subcutaneous dosing trial of DalcA, two patients developed neutralizing antibodies (nAbS) to DalcA.
+These antibodies bind to DalcA and furin, a manufacturing constituent, but not to wildtype Factor IX.
 Further analysis of these antibody responses is underway.
-The CB 2679d/ISU304 Phase 2b study may not proceed as planned if the cause of the nAbs observed in cohort 6 of the Phase 1/2 trial is related to the drug candidate itself or the current manufacturing process, including without limitation, the engineered amino acid substitutions of CB 2679d, manufacturing issues with the drug substance, formulation issues of the drug product, or other factors, or to the route of administration.
-The design of the Phase 2b study may change and could result in a delay in initiation of dosing.
-There is no guarantee that the results of these clinical trials, if they occur, will be positive or will not generate unanticipated safety concerns.
-The Phase 1 clinical trial of marzeptacog alfa (activated) was a single-dose escalation trial that would not, compared to multi-dose trials, be expected to exclude the possibility of an immunological response to marzeptacog alfa (activated) in individuals who received the product candidate.
-While so far none of the patients in the Phase 2/3 subcutaneous dosing trial of marzeptacog alpha (activated) developed any inhibitory antibodies, there can be no assurance that such antibodies will not be observed in the future.
-If neutralizing antibodies or other antibodies generated by patients receiving either marzeptacog alfa (activated) or of CB 2679d/ISU 304 lead to concerns about patient safety or the long-term efficacy of either product candidate, development of such product candidate could be halted.
-Even if the trials of marzeptacog alfa (activated) and CB 2679d/ISU 304 are positive, each product candidate may require substantial additional trials and other testing before being approved for marketing.
+The DalcA Phase 2b study may not proceed if we determine, based on the analysis of the cause of the nAbs or other factors, that continued development of DalcA is not warranted.
+There is no guarantee that the results of further clinical trials of MarzAA or DalcA, if they occur, will be positive or will not generate unanticipated safety concerns.
+The Phase 1 clinical trial of MarzAA was a single-dose escalation trial that would not, compared to multi-dose trials, be expected to exclude the possibility of an immunological response to MarzAA in individuals who received the product candidate.
+While so far none of the patients in the Phase 2/3 subcutaneous dosing trial of MarzAA developed any inhibitory antibodies, there can be no assurance that such antibodies will not be observed in the future.
+If neutralizing antibodies or other antibodies generated by patients receiving either MarzAA or of DalcA lead to concerns about patient safety, the long-term efficacy, or commercial viability of either product candidate, development of such product candidate could be halted.
+Even if the trials of MarzAA and DalcA are positive, each

-Marzeptacog alfa (activated) and CB 2679d/ISU 304 are not expected to be commercially available in the near term, if at all.
+MarzAA and DalcA are not expected to be commercially available in the near term, if at all.
 Further, the commercial success of each product candidate will depend upon its acceptance by physicians, patients, third-party payors and other key decision-makers as a therapeutic and cost-effective alternative to currently available products.
-If we are unable to successfully develop, obtain regulatory approval for and commercialize marzeptacog alfa (activated) and CB 2679d/ISU 304, our ability to generate revenue from product sales will be significantly delayed and our business will be materially and adversely affected, and we may not be able to earn sufficient revenues to continue as a going concern.
+If we are unable to successfully develop, obtain regulatory approval for and commercialize MarzAA and DalcA, our ability to generate revenue from product sales will be significantly delayed and our business will be materially and adversely affected, and we may not be able to earn sufficient revenues to continue as a going concern.

-Even if the FDA or other regulatory agency approves marzeptacog alfa (activated) or CB 2679d/ISU 304, the approval may impose significant restrictions on the indicated uses, conditions for use, labeling, advertising, promotion, marketing and/or production of such product and may impose ongoing commitments or requirements for post-approval studies, including additional research and development and clinical trials.
+Even if the FDA or other regulatory agency approves MarzAA or DalcA, the approval may impose significant restrictions on the indicated uses, conditions for use, labeling, advertising, promotion, marketing and/or production of such product and may impose ongoing commitments or requirements for post-approval studies, including additional research and development and clinical trials.
 The FDA and other agencies also may impose various civil or criminal sanctions for failure to comply with regulatory requirements, including withdrawal of product approval.
-Regulatory approval from authorities in foreign countries will be needed to market marzeptacog alfa (activated) or CB 2679d/ISU 304 in those countries.
+Regulatory approval from authorities in foreign countries will be needed to market MarzAA or DalcA in those countries.
 Approval by one regulatory authority does not ensure approval by regulatory authorities in other jurisdictions.
-If we fail to obtain approvals from foreign jurisdictions, the geographic market for marzeptacog alfa (activated) or CB 2679d/ISU 304 would be limited.
+If we fail to obtain approvals from foreign jurisdictions, the geographic market for MarzAA or DalcA would be limited.